vharnathka/cse15l-lab-reports/index.md

 ![Picture of page once logged in](https://github.com/vharnathka/cse15l-lab-reports/blob/main/15L%20SS1.png)

 Click on the CSE 15L account name. it should be in a grey box.

-There should be a link to change your password.
+Click on the change password link.

 ### Changing your password
 Enter the password you use for your UCSD account, and follow the requirements for your new password.